Terms & Conditions

 1. Information You Provide Us

-When you use our Services, you may provide us with information about you, including your name, address, email address, phone number, date of birth, and credit card information.
+When you use our Services, you may provide us with information about you, including identifiers, such as your name, address, email address, phone number, date of birth, and commercial information such as credit card information and your purchasing or consuming histories.
 We use this information to process your requests and to communicate with you about your orders.
 Additionally, we may also use your name and contact information to notify you of changes to our Sites, new wines and releases, special offers, and events we think you will find valuable or of interest.
 If you do not wish to receive this information via email, you may opt out by clicking the “Unsubscribe” link at the bottom of the email.
-Alternatively, you may send an email to [email protected] from the email address you would like removed and include the word "Unsubscribe" in the subject line.
+Alternatively, you may send an email to [email protected] from the email address you would like removed and include the word “Unsubscribe” in the subject line.
 Or you may send a postcard to Kosta Browne, Attn: Legal Department, 1201 Dowdell Lane, St. Helena, CA 94574.

 2. Information We Collect Through Automated Means